innoobijr/adjointschool-24-cp/submission.md

 So there you have it!
-As long as our definition of joinabilty ensures traces are consistent and compatible through derivations, then for a terminating tern graph rewriting systems, strong joinability is sufficient for (local) confluence.
+As long as our definition of joinabilty ensures traces are consistent and compatible through derivations, then for a terminating term graph rewriting system, strong joinability is sufficient for (local) confluence.
 So we are settled, right?
 Maybe for the case of term graphs, but for arbitrary graphs, confluence is, unfortunately, undecidable.